c4patino/cornhacks-2025/README.md

 - Vercel
 - OpenAI API

-To use the app, download the code `pnpm i ` and `pnpm run dev` to get a localhost environment.
+To use the app, download the code and run `pnpm i ` and `pnpm run dev` to get a localhost environment.
 The database will not be set up by this point, but the frontend will still be avaible for inspection.

 The Final Transmission was created in less than a day and remember... the AI is always watching.